wultra/mobile-utility-server/docs/Mobile-Utility-Server-2.1.0.md

 ### Table mus_certificate

 The type of the `expires` column has been changed from `integer` to `bigint` (Postgres) / `NUMBER(38,0)` (Oracle).

+## Dependency Updates

+### Spring Boot 4 and Jackson 3

+PowerAuth Cloud has been migrated to Spring Boot 4 and Jackson 3.